0b01/xprite-editor/README.md

 ## Bugs and Improvements

+* [ ] frame rate drops when marquee selection is active
 * [ ] Pass in mutable buffer and minimize copying
 * [ ] Layer merge down/up
 * [ ] Foreground/background color